rayshader/cp2077-red-data/README.md

 }
 ```

-You can parse Json content of a `String` like this:
+You can parse JSON content of a `String` like this:
 ```swift
 // ...
 let json = ParseJson("<json data from example above>");